Why There Is No Such Thing as a Good Cop

 It's Not Personal

 Society has caused us to confuse occupation with character.
 The way capitalism is structured, many of us are conditioned to believe that our occupation is an element of our identity.
 The ubiquity and frequency with which this concept arises in our everyday thought process is enough to automatically ingrain it within our psyche.
 Often times, when we meet new people, our occupation is one of, if not the, very first pieces of information we share about ourselves.
 It's not out of the ordinary to offer what our vocation may be as an inroad for others to gain more insight about who we are as a person.
 But while it is possible for our jobs to indeed be indicative of certain characteristics that make up our identity, the occupation itself stands alone independently of who we are as a person.
 We would be who are regardless of what work we did to make money.
 It is just as possible to have a scientific, analytical mind and be a janitor as much as it is to have a scientific, analytical mind and be a doctor.
 It is just as possible to be caring and empathetic while waiting tables as much as it is to be caring and empathetic while being a nurse.
-Thus, the assertion that there is no such thing as a good cop is not an inherent onslaught against the personal identity or character of anyone.
+Thus, the assertion that there is no such thing as a good cop is not a personal indictment.
+It isn't an inherent onslaught against the personal identity or character of anyone.
 It is a summary analysis of the occupation itself.
 Just because there's no such thing as a good cop doesn't mean there aren't good people who then become cops.
 However, if someone in a badge does a good thing, that's them being a good person, not a good cop.
 You don't need a badge to do good deeds.
 You do need a badge to enforce white supremacist, capitalist, patriarchy.

 The Moral Failure of Just Doing Your Job